srsgit/SRSdraw/scad/README.md

 Drawing bot design

-based on drawbot on Thingiverse
+Based on DrawingBot on Thingiverse http://www.thingiverse.com/thing:1517211

-Re-worked to provide source in openscad
+Re-worked to provide source in openscad.
-Change y pitch to allow more room for idlers
+Change Y pitch to allow more room for idlers.
-Chnage idler mounts to act as belt guides to avoid belt coming off idlers.
+Change idler mounts to act as belt guides to avoid belt coming off idlers.